CodingItWrong/outsidein.dev/docs/vue/5-writing-data.md

          this.createRestaurant(this.name)
 ```

 Save the file, but surprisingly, the test failure doesn't change!
 Why is that?
-It took me a little digging to find out, but it turns out the culprit is clicking the submit button twice in a row.
+It turns out the culprit is clicking the submit button twice in a row.
 We want to wait for the first web request to return and update the state, _then_ send the second one.

 There are a few ways to do this in Vue tests; one simple one is to use the `flush-promises` npm package.
 Add it to your project: